chrismiddle10/styled-animate/README.md

 # styled-animate

-> This library provides an implementation of [Animate.css](https://animate.style/) and [Wow.js](https://wowjs.uk/) for ReactJS & styled-components.
+> Using React.js & styled-components, this library provides an implementation of Animate.css plus some additional utilities inspired by Wow.js.
-> It is not at 100% parity with the aforementioned projects.
-It is, however, very close and does provide some additional features as well.

 ## Examples